1000buffalogenomes/1000buffalogenomes.github.io/datamgmt.md

 ### Data ownership

 Data to be generated in this project will be open-source.
 It will be shared to the public.
+Since sequencing will be done in your respective laboratories, you will own those data.
+While these data will be pooled and accessible to everyone, use of these data should have the respective collaborator's permission.

 ### Data storage